krishnalalstha/mobile-developer-assignment/Job-Application-Assigment.md

 ### Assignment

-Create a contact database using [Firebase](https://firebase.google.com/) or any other MBaaS platform (like [Back4App](https://www.back4app.com/), or [Backendless](https://backendless.com/)) that saves user’s full name, address, contact number and image.
+Create a contact database any MBaaS platform (like [Back4App](https://www.back4app.com/), or [Backendless](https://backendless.com/)) that saves user’s full name, address, contact number and image.
 Your app should
 * List existing contacts,
 * Show contact detail page,
 * Add/Edit new contact,